 Texas death row inmate Robert Roberson doesn't testify Monday in 'shaken baby syndrome' case

-A man on death row who was set to appear before a Texas House committee on Monday afternoon did not do so after all.
+A man on death row who was set to appear before a Texas House committee on Monday afternoon did not do so after all, but a hearing over his controversial case lasted for nearly 10 hours.

 Robert Roberson’s life remains in legal limbo.